 Not the usual rom-com that delivers an accustomed monotony of colours, some of DOP Tushar Kanti Ray‘s washed out frames are stellar.
 As Mumbai is captured with a rare beauty, one wishes Calcutta was given a slightly better deal.
 Then, again, we spot the Howrah Bridge through the terrace room window even.
 Ray also deserves credit for unflinchingly tracing his actors’ minute facial expressions to twitching of their eyebrows.
 Sachin-Jigar‘s soundtrack and score (along with few yesteryear hits) balances the film’s wistful mood.
 The final song (Maana Ke Hum Yaar Nahin) by Chopra and Sonu Nigam is heart-wrenching, to say the least.
 And yes, you will clearly notice Chopra’s footwear in the peppy Yeh Jawani Meri fluctuate weirdly from heels to flats and back!
 Dialogues of Meri Pyaari Bindu, sprinkled with nostalgia, are true to life and is one of the film’s foundations.

-As for performances, Meri Pyaari Bindu is a complete Ayushmann Khurrana show reel.
+As for performances, Meri Pyaari Bindu is a complete Ayushmann Khurrana showreel.
 The fantastic actor that he is, it is a pleasure to see him transform as Abhimanyu and internalize all his pains, joys, uncertainties, heartbreaks, confusions and jealousies.
 Heartfelt to the core, he radiates world class intensity whenever the screenplay requires him to convey inadequacy or jealousy.
-Parineeti Chopra forms perfect foil to Khurrana.
-In a character that could easily be labelled ‘bohemian’, ‘selfish’ and what not, Chopra’s Bindu remains a mystique throughout.
+Parineeti Chopra forms a perfect foil to Khurrana.
+In a character that could easily be labelled ‘bohemian’, ‘selfish’ and whatnot, Chopra’s Bindu remains a mystique throughout.
 The writer/director’s success is in letting her story be untold.
 And to Chopra’s credit, right from that enigmatic introductory montage till the last frame, she expresses ambivalence like there’s no tomorrow.
 Predominantly a film about the lead pair, Meri Pyaari Bindu‘s supporting cast does a swell job too.
 Special mention to Bengali actor Aparajita Adhya who plays the quintessential Indian mom to hilt.
 Abish Mathew in a tiny cameo is memorable for that solitary Malayalam one-liner.

 A dialogue-heavy film, Meri Pyaari Bindu (in sort of an antithesis) is not annoyingly chatty.
 It’s about a guy who sees no shame in carrying his favourite girl’s handbag.
-He is rather proud being ‘Samba’ to the ‘Gabbar’ she is.
-The film is also about a girl who gets his hilarious short story published in a seemingly shady ‘Kanyakumari’ magazine.
+He is rather proud of being ‘Samba’ to the ‘Gabbar’ she is.
+The film is also about a girl who gets the guy’s hilarious short story published in a seemingly shady ‘Kanyakumari’ magazine.
 There are moments that make your heave a mammoth sigh.
 There are others that are filmy and borderline silly.
-Despite all nitpickings, Meri Pyaari Bindu ends up the most relatable film on young relationships in a very long time.
+Despite all nitpicking, Meri Pyaari Bindu ends up the most relatable film on young relationships in a very long time.
 The narrative asserts director Akshay Roy’s belief in his central trope.
 Closures, clarity, justifications… what are we looking for?
 It’s almost like Abhimanyu’s line, “Mujhe kahaan fursat thi Bindu se… ki ishaare dekh paun,”